RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 been abandoned.
 During his trial for "knowingly converting" property of the United States, the judge instructed the jury that the only question was whether the defendant had knowingly taken the property without authorization.
-[342 US at 248-249](http://scholar.google.com/scholar_case?case=787130527265701764).
+[342 S.Ct. at 248-249](http://scholar.google.com/scholar_case?case=787130527265701764).
 This Court reversed the defendant's conviction, ruling that he had to know not only that he was taking the casings, but also that someone else